starkware-libs/starknet-staking/workspace/apps/staking/contracts/src/flow_test/flow_ideas.md

 - disable rewards with v3 on - no rewards, same block - panic
 - not disable rewards with v3 off - no rewards, same block - panic
 - not disable rewards with v3 on - rewards, same block - panic

+## k=1 -> k=2
+- staker with stake, upgrade, increase stake - before upgrade after 1 epoch, after 2 epochs (check also total stake)
+- delegator delegate, upgrade, add delegation - same
+- delegator claim rewards when last change is in epoch + 2, then advance epochs and claim again to see no missing rewards
+- same as above, also when there is change in epoch + 1
+- delegate, advance epoch and get rewards for the pool, claim - zero rewards for the delegate
+- delegate, advance epoch, delegate, advance epoch, claim rewards - only for the first delegation, advance epoch, claim rewards - for all
+- delegator claim after claim
+- delegator claim after claim when exists checkpoint with the current epoch of the first claim
+- staker change balance in each epoch (increase, intent, delegate increase, delegate intent, delegate exit) and attest in each epoch - test rewards (also some epochs with no balance change and some epochs with no attest)
+- staker has multiple pool with multiple delegator each, change balance (staker, strk delegate, btc delegate) and attest in many epochs and test rewards both staker and members
+- staker change balance and test with view of current epoch balance
+- mamber change balance and test with view of current epoch balance
+- staker increase stake, attest same epoch, advance epoch, attest, advance epoch, attest, test rewards
+- delegator increase delegate, attest same epoch, advance epoch, attest, advance epoch, attest, test rewards
+- test staker claim rewards with more than one balance change in an epoch.
+- test delegator claim rewards with V3 rewards?
+- test staker rewards with v3 rewards?

+## k=1 -> k=2 Migration
+- Member change balances before migration, some attestations, upgrade, change balances , some update_rewards, test calculate rewards of the member
+- Member only enter before migration, some attestations, upgrade, change balances , some update_rewards, test calculate rewards of the member
+- Member only enter before migration, no rewards to pool at all, upgrade, claim rewards.
+- Member only enter before migration, only one rewards to pool, upgrade, claim rewards.
+- Member change balances before migration, upgrade, one rewards to pool, claim rewards.
+- TODO: Think of edge cases here in calculate rewards.